abhiamishra/emo7ion/README.md

 Our model was formated as follows:
 * Four Convulutional 2D Layer of size [64, 128, 512, 512]
 * Two Dense Layers of size [256, 512]
+* We used a "categorical_crossentropy" loss when training the model

 ![ModelImage](gitImages/NeuralNetworkImages.png?raw=true "Model Images")
 **Our Model was trained then exported from AWS Sagemaker**